ministryofjustice/moj-frontend/docs/components/alert.md

 The error alert can be displayed when something:

-- has changed significantly since the user’s last session, for example, a person has been released from prison or an appointment is now double booked
+- has changed significantly since the user’s last session, for example, a person has been released from prison or an appointment is now double-booked
 - changed between the user opening the page and interacting with it, for example a case was deleted or assigned to someone else
 - has to be done before this task, for example removing bookings from a property they're archiving